aalfons/robmed/README.md

 Further discussion on robust mediation analysis can be found in:

 A. Alfons and D.R.
-Schley (2024).
-Robust mediation analysis: What we talk about when we talk about robustness.
+Schley (2025). *Robust Mediation Analysis: What We Talk About When We Talk About Robustness*.
 PsyArXiv. doi: [10.31234/osf.io/2hqdy](https://doi.org/10.31234/osf.io/2hqdy).

 ## About ROBMED